 The incumbent will join the CycLink Partnership Project team in the Department of Physiotherapy within the Melbourne School of Health Sciences, Faculty of Medicine Dentistry and Health Science.
-You will have a commitment to excellence and be actively involved in the delivery and evaluation of the CycLink Partnership Project.
-The CycLink Partnership Project brings together partners across University, Sports, Disability, Allied Health and Government sectors to implement and evaluate an evidence-based codesigned cycling program that aims to improve participation for children and young people with disability in their local communities.
+You will have a commitment to excellence and be actively involved in the delivery and evaluation of the NHMRC funded CycLink Partnership Project.
+The CycLink Partnership Project brings together partners across University, Sports, Disability, Allied Health, Education and Government sectors to implement and evaluate an evidence-based co-designed cycling program that aims to improve participation for children and young people with disability in their local communities.

-You are expected to coordinate and direct implementation of the research and evaluation components of the CycLink Partnership Project which include a hybrid implementation-effectiveness trial across four sites in Victoria involving 100 young people with disability.
-This will involve ethics and governance, site set up including training of site staff, recruitment of study participants, data collection, supporting program implementation, data analysis, report and dissemination.
+You are expected to assist in the implementation of the research and evaluation components of the CycLink Partnership Project which includes a hybrid implementation-effectiveness trial across four sites in Victoria involving 100 young people with disability.
+This will involve assisting with ethics and governance, site set up including training of site staff, recruitment of study participants, data collection, supporting program implementation, data analysis and dissemination.
+You will support engagement with partners involved in the project including communication and coordination of meetings.

-You will interact regularly with other CycLink Project staff, Chief Investigator and Partner teams, RHD students involved in the Project other staff within the Department, School and Faculty of Medicine, Dentistry and Health Sciences, peers in other universities both nationally and internationally, the allied health and disability sectors, and other relevant professional organisations.
+You will interact regularly with other CycLink Project staff, Chief Investigators and Partner teams, RHD students involved in the Project other staff within the Department, School and Faculty of Medicine, Dentistry and Health Sciences, peers in other universities both nationally and internationally, the allied health and disability sectors, and other relevant professional organisations.